axifra/Nuisance_signatures_FC/README.md

 # Overview of the repository
 - [fingerprinting_FC.m](fingerprinting_FC.m): Code to compute the subject identifiability between pairs of scans, based on functional connectivity values.
--
-- Code to generate the systemic low frequency oscillations (SLFOs) signal from physiological recordings
+- [generate_SLFOs.m](generate_SLFOs.m): Code to generate the systemic low frequency oscillations (SLFOs) signal from physiological recordings

 More soon...